-The pre-settlement loan company will want to know how the accident happened and how severe your injuries are.
+The company will want to know how the accident happened and how severe your injuries are.
 Our team will work with your attorney to ensure our underwriters understand your case and get you the most available funding.
-Baker Street Legal Funding requires you to be represented by a bar licensed attorney and for that attorney to participate in the due diligence process.
-Remember, the faster your attorney responds to the funding firm’s questions, the quicker your lawsuit loan application will get approved.
+Baker Street Funding requires you to be represented by a bar licensed attorney and for that attorney to participate in the due diligence process.
+Remember, the faster your attorney responds to the funding firm’s questions, the quicker your pending lawsuit loan application will get approved.

-Case review consists of a call with your attorney to address any questions about your case.
+The case review consists of a call with your attorney to address any questions about your case.
 After that conversation, our underwriter will issue an approval or denial, depending on how high the value of your case is.
 If approved, we will send out paperwork for you and your attorney to sign.

-There are many pros and cons when it comes to choosing amongst the best pre-settlement loan companies in the industry; or the worse.
-Since pre settlement funding is a relatively new industry, some companies may try to take advantage of your situation by promising what they can't and won't ever deliver.
+Predatory lawsuit money lending is the practice that convinces a plaintiff borrower to take ridiculously high payback amounts through exploitative methods.
+There are many pros and cons in choosing amongst the best pre-settlement loan companies in the industry; or the worse.
+Since pre-settlement funding is a relatively new industry, some places that loan money against court cases may try to take advantage of your situation by promising what they can't and won't ever deliver.
 The following are real-life scenarios that you will need to consider.

 Baker Street Funding is a Premier Legal Funding Firm designed to strategically connect select funding opportunities with our extensive network of sophisticated partners and staff.
-If your attorney has been retained on contingency and you have a strong liability claim against a properly insured defendant, you may qualify for a pre settlement advance, contact us to discuss your options. * The term lawsuit loans, lawsuit loan lenders, settlement advance loans, or lawsuit settlement loans may be used to refer to pre settlement funding.
-Transactions facilitated by Baker Street Funding, are not to be considered loans.
+If your attorney has been retained on contingency and you have a strong liability claim against a properly insured defendant, you may qualify for a pre settlement advance; contact us to discuss your options. * The term lawsuit loans, lawsuit loan lenders, settlement advance loans, or lawsuit settlement loans may be used to refer to pre-settlement funding.
+Transactions facilitated by Baker Street Funding are not to be considered loans.
 These transactions are non-recourse financing agreements, which means that we are making an equity investment into your litigation.
 If you lose your case, you are under no legal obligation to repay your advance.
 The word loan is strictly used for marketing optimization purposes and for easier comprehension for prospective clients.
-Our client relationships are paramount to us and we take the client education process very seriously.
-We provide legal funding and lawsuit cash advances in the following states, Baker Street Pre Settlement Funding is provided in following states: Alabama, Alaska, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Utah, Virginia, West Virginia, Washington, Wisconsin, Wyoming.
+Our client relationships are paramount to us, and we take the client education process very seriously.
+We provide legal funding and lawsuit cash advances in the following states, Baker Street Pre Settlement Funding is provided in the following states: Alabama, Alaska, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Utah, Virginia, West Virginia, Washington, Wisconsin, Wyoming.
 We are currently NOT funding worker's compensation.
 We offer attorney funding and law firm financing in every state of the United States.

 Historical returns do not guarantee future results.
-Baker Street Funding does not provide, legal, tax or financial advice and prior to making any financial decision, please consult a financial advisor or tax professional.
+Baker Street Funding does not provide legal, tax, or financial advice and prior to making any financial decision, please consult a financial advisor or tax professional.

 Baker Street Funding: